 Price and Location

 The price for cocktails varies from 13 USD to 16 USD per drink, depending on the ingredients used.
-If you would like to try those delicious cocktails and enjoy some jazz beats, here is a location.
+If you would like to try those delicious cocktails and enjoy some jazz beats, here is a link to the location.